danielsobrado/react-admin-spring-boot-backend/README.md

 yarn start
 ```

-WIP

 ## How to run: Back-End

-The Spring Boot backend is available in the /backend folder, you can compile it with:
+The Spring Boot backend is available in the /backend folder, you can compile it and start it with:

 ```
 mvn spring-boot:run
 ```

-WIP

 ## Run as a Docker container